canonical/sphinx-docs-starter-pack/how-to/matter-and-thread-on-ubuntu.md

 <!-- TODO: explain what the commands do -->

 These steps could also be performed with the Web GUI, served by default at [http://localhost:80](http://localhost:80).
-Please refer to the instructions [here](https://openthread.io/guides/border-router/web-gui.md) to configure and form, join, or check the status of a Thread network using the GUI.
+Please refer to the instructions [here](https://openthread.io/guides/border-router/web-gui.md) to form, join, or check the status of a Thread network using the GUI.

 ---

 The Thread network is now ready for new joiners.
-Now, head over to Machine B to setup the Matter application.
+Head over to Machine B to setup the Matter application.

-## 2. Run OTBR Agent on Machine B
+## 2. Run OTBR on Machine B

 The OTBR Agent is required for adding Thread networking capabilities to the Matter application.
 The Matter app communicates with OTBR Agent via the DBus Message Bus.

 Similar to Machine A, set up and configure OTBR by following: {doc}`/how-to/otbr-on-ubuntu`.

+On Machine B, connecting the `avahi-control` interface isn't required as this OTBR Agent's DNS-SD registration isn't needed.

-However, this time, we don't form a new Thread network.
+Note that we do not form a Thread network on Machine B.

 ## 3. Run Matter Application on Machine B